 With your design, start simple.
-Even 1 linocut block, can make 2 or more print blocks depending on the size.
-Start with something that will be easy to create shape so you can get used to working with the linocut tool.
+Even 1 linocut block can make 2 or more printable blocks depending on the size.
+Start with a simple design, a shape that will be easy to create, so you can get used to working with the linocut tool.

 How to Transfer an Image to the Linocut Block